-- ➤ ARGAN generated rental income of €76.2 million during the first semester of 2021, an increase of 10% compared with the first half of 2020.
+- ARGAN generated rental income of €81.7million during the first semester of 2022, an increase of 7% compared with the first half of 2021.
 Rental charges correspond to the contractual non-re-invoicing of charges or are due to rental vacancy.
-Other income and expenses mainly correspond to the application of IFRS 16. - ➤ EBITDA (current operating income) was €72.4 million as at 30 June 2021, up 13% compared with the first semester of 2020. - ➤ The operating income after value adjustments was €357.6 million, up 412% due to higher positive change in the fair value of investment properties (+ €285.2 million compared with + €5.7 million in the first half of 2020). - Net income is €342.7 million, after deduction of €16.8 million from the cost of net financial debt (which includes €0.8 million in interest on IFRS 16 lease debts) and recognition of -€0.1 million in share of profit of associates and +€2 million in other financial income and expenses.
-This figure represents an increase of 590% - > Diluted net income Group share per share was thus €15.10, compared with €2.23 for the first half of 2020 and calculated on the basis of a weighted number of 22,402,294 shares. - ➤ Recurring net income, defined as net income excluding the change in fair value of assets and debt hedging instruments, excluding income from disposals was €55.4 million, an increase of 9% compared with the first half of 2020.
+Other income and expenses mainly correspond to the application of IFRS 16. - ➤ EBITDA (current operating income) was €73 million as at 30 June 2022, up 1% compared with the first semester of 2021. - > The operating income after value adjustments was €337.1 million, down 6% due to higher lower change in the fair value of investment properties. - > Net income is €323.1 million, after deduction of €22.7 million from the cost of net financial debt (which includes interest on loans and overdrafts for -€13 million, interest related to IFRS 16 rental debts for -€0.8 million, exit penalties and balance of issue costs on loans repaid early for -€6.5 million, derivative instruments for -€0.4 million and loan issue costs for -€2 million) and taking into account +€8.7 million of other financial income and expenses.
+This represents a decrease of 6%.

+Diluted earnings per share amounted to €14.16, compared with €15.10 for the first half of 2021.
+This result is calculated on the basis of a weighted number of shares of 22,713,067.

+Recurring net income amounted to €58.4 million, an increase of 5% compared with the first half of 2021.